man and woman doing business accounting

 Balance sheet

-It lists all of your business’ assets, beginning with the most liquid (cash) and then moving in descending order of liquidity to items like receivables (amounts owed), inventory, prepayments for items like insurance and rent, and non-current assets including land, buildings and equipment.
+It lists all of your business’ assets, beginning with the most liquid (cash) and then moving in descending order of liquidity to items like receivables (amounts owed), inventory, prepayments for items like insurance and rent, and non-current assets including land, buildings, and equipment.

 Additionally, the balance sheet displays liabilities (claims against assets), which represent amounts owed to others and long-term debt.
-[Read our full article on how to create a balance sheet.]

-Stockholders’ equity statement
+Shareholders’ equity statement

 “The difference between assets and liabilities is called stockholders’ equity if you are a corporation or owners’ equity if you’re a proprietorship, and it represents the stockholders’ claim against your assets,” Duron said.